COLUMN-Wall Street boom or bubble? Don't blame it all on the Fed: Jamie McGeever | Business

 Many argue there is a natural consequence of the Fed doubling the size of its balance sheet to $8.3 trillion since the pandemic outbreak.
 As a share of GDP, that is now around 40%.

 With stocks and other financial assets mostly in the hands of society's better off, critics say U.S. monetary policy is widening the gap between rich and poor and directly exacerbating wealth inequality.
 The world's second and third largest central banks, meanwhile, have also ramped up their pandemic-fighting asset purchases.
-Their balance sheets, as a share of GDP, are far bigger than the Fed.
-Yet stock markets and valuations in the eurozone and Japan are nowhere near as high.
+Their balance sheets, as a share of GDP, are far bigger than the Fed's.
+Yet stock markets and valuations in the euro zone and Japan are nowhere near as high.

 Yet the euro Stoxx 50 is up 'only' around 65% from the COVID low, and is still 23% below its record high from March 2000.
 Euro stocks' 12-month forward price/earnings ratio is around 16.
 Japan's Topix is up 55% from the COVID low and has a forward multiple of around 13.